The Rock Scene of The Sixties

 In spring 1966 singer Mike D'Abo was introduced to the group.
 This meant even more hits like

-Semi-detached suburban mr. James,Beside his singing abilities, Mike D'abo was looking good and a competent songwriter, e.g. "Handbags and Gladrags", which, among others, have bee recorded by Chris Farlowe, Rod Stewart and Stereophonics.
+Besides his singing abilities, Mike D'abo was looking good and a competent songwriter, e.g. "Handbags and Gladrags", which, among others, have been recorded by Chris Farlowe, Rod Stewart and Stereophonics.

-The group disbanded 1969, Manfred changing the name to Manfred Mann's Earth Band and continued with a completely new group.
+The group disbanded 1969, Manfred changing the name to Manfred Mann's Earth Band and continued with a completely different crew.
 Musically they released a string of pearls like

 Would he advise others to do the same?